Let’s take a moment to discover a little more about the week-long celebration of Kwanzaa, and the language that makes it so colorful — Swahili.

 The end of December brings a whole lot of joy to many different cultures and religions around the globe — some people light candles, some decorate trees, some perform intricate dances.
-As for Kwanzaa, a holiday with origins in the black nationalist movement, it’s all about reconnecting with roots and celebrating the power of unity.
+As for Kwanzaa, a cultural holiday, it’s all about history, heritage, and and bringing African people together.

 Meaning 'first fruits' or 'first fruits of the harvest,' this Swahili phrase is where it all began.
 Because Swahili is an East African language, the fact that this phrase was chosen as the basis for Kwanzaa signifies its connection to Pan-Africanism.
 Instead of focusing just on those from West Africa (where the slave trade originated from), Kwanzaa seeks to bring together all people with African roots.

 Although Kwanzaa as a holiday was created in 1966, matunda ya kwanza also means the inspiration goes back much farther than that — all the way back to ancient Egypt and other classical African civilizations.
 The 'first fruit' celebrations of these groups were based on five main activities: ingathering (bonding of the people), recommitment (to African cultures), commemoration (of the past), reverence (for the creator), and celebration (of all that is good).
 These ancient ideas remain the central focus of Kwanzaa to this day.

 2. The Seven Principles of Kwanzaa: Nguzo Saba

 If you want to get at the true heart of Kwanzaa, you have to understand the seven key principles.
 While the overall purpose of Kwanzaa is to instill a sense of cultural grounding and appreciation, the principles provide a more specific focus for each day of the holiday.